Planet Positive Initiatives

 We are inspired by 350 Bay Area’s work on the local level and their efforts to raise awareness and passion for renewable energy within our communities.
 Educating consumers and inspiring activists creates energy and momentum that is necessary for big change to happen on a state and federal level.

-Check out some of 350 Bay Area’s awesome local walk and bike events coming up in June!
+Check out some of 350 Bay Area’s awesome local walk and bike events.

 Save The Redwoods League | April 2022

 Happy Earth Month!
 This month we are highlighting Save the Redwoods League- a Bay-Area based non-profit organization singularly focused on protecting Redwoods along the West Coast of California.
 In their words, “The redwood forests are true wonders of the world — as significant to our planet as the Amazon rainforest, the Great Barrier Reef and the Serengeti.
 Home to the tallest and largest trees on the planet, old-growth redwood forests store more carbon than any other known ecosystems.
 These are the greatest forests in the world.”

 Since their founding in 1918, the League has protected more than 200,000 acres of redwood forests and helped create 66 redwood parks and reserves by purchasing redwood forests and the surrounding land needed to nurture them.
 The League’s work is grounded in principles of conservation biology, research and improving our collective understanding and appreciation of the redwoods.

 At the end of this month, Essential Oxygen will contribute to Save the Redwoods League to support their efforts in saving California’s ancient redwood forests.

 Resilient Neighborhoods | March 2022

 Registration is open for the Resilient Neighborhoods Climate Action Workshops this spring!
 Several of us at Essential Oxygen have attended this workshop and can't recommend it highly enough.
 We learned a lot and reduced our collective carbon footprint significantly.